Romain-Couyoumtzelis/machine-learning-for-physicists/README.md

 - HMW3 2024/: Quantum state tomography; includes a notebook and target state files (8, 12, 16) for training and validation across system sizes.

 ---

-If you want, we can extend each module with a short local README, standardize plotting/output directories (e.g., results/ or figures/), and pin the environment (requirements.txt or environment.yml). 🔧